dreamerHarshit/Real-Time-Notification-System/README.md

 1. First of all the following command to install all the dependencies

     install npm

+2. After That create a database in Mysql name- socketDemo using command

+    CREATE DATABASE socketDemo;

+3. now run the following command to create table in socketDemo database

+     mysql -u root -p socketDemo< socketDemo.sql

-2. After that run the following command in order to run this application
+4. After that run the following command in order to run this application

     grunt